JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 13. The difference between doing nothing with **intent** to do nothing

+14. People call now *moonlighting* to the classical side-hustles

 {{< details title="Examples of People Doing Cool Tech Stuff 📌" closed="true" >}}